ClassicPress/dev-workflows/README.md

 ## Add ZIP to release <a name="add-zip-to-release"></a>

+The following info applies to plugins and themes that are submitted to and listed in the [CP Directory](https://directory.classicpress.net/).

 This workflow creates a properly crafted ZIP file and attaches this file to your release.

-This step is required when listing a plugin or theme in the [CP Directory](https://directory.classicpress.net/).
+You can also add a ZIP file (that contains your plugin or theme) from elsewhere, as long as it has the same name structure as explained below.

+The ZIP file will be called `<REPOSITORY-NAME>-<REF-NAME>.zip` (example: `doit-v9.0.5.zip`) and include a folder called `<REPOSITORY-NAME>` (example: `doit`).

+Example of the full URL of this ZIP file: `https://github.com/username/doit/releases/download/v9.0.5/doit-v9.0.5.zip`

 The CP Directory will use this asset (ZIP file) instead of the auto-generated assets from GitHub.

-The ZIP file will be called `<REPOSITORY-NAME>-<REF-NAME>.zip` (example: `doit-v9.0.5.zip`) and include a folder called `<REPOSITORY-NAME>` (example: `doit`).

-The full URL of this ZIP file becomes `https://github.com/username/doit/releases/download/v9.0.5/doit-v9.0.5.zip`.

 ### Setup
 - In your repo create a folder called `.github/workflows` and add file `add-zip-to-release.yml`.